Penkovka culture

 The Prague-Penkov-Kolochin group of archaeological cultures identified with early Slavic populations in the 6th and 7th centuries.

-The Penkovka culture (Пеньківська культура; also called Pen'kivka culture or Penkivska culture) is an archaeological culture in Ukraine, Moldova and reaching into Romania.
+The Penkovka culture (Пеньківська культура; also called Penkivka culture or Penkivska culture) is an archaeological culture in Ukraine, Moldova and reaching into Romania.
 Its western boundary is usually taken to at the middle Prut and Dniester rivers, where contact with the Korchak culture occurs.
 Its bearers are commonly identified as the Antes people of 6th-century Byzantine historiography.

 Geography

-The core of the culture seems to be in Left-bank Ukraine, especially along the Sula, Seim, Psel, Donets and Oril rivers, but its territory extends to Right-bank Ukraine, and Penkovka pottery is also found in eastern and southern Romania, where it co-exists with wheel-made pottery of late Roman derivation; and is referred to as the Ipotesti–Candesti culture by Romanian archaeologists.
+The core of the culture seems to be in Left-bank Ukraine, especially along the Sula, Seim, Psel, Donets and Oril rivers.
+But its territory extends to Right-bank Ukraine, and Penkovka pottery is also found in eastern and southern Romania, where it co-exists with wheel-made pottery of late Roman derivation, and is referred to as the Ipotești–Cândești culture by Romanian archaeologists.
 Penkovka-type pottery has even been found in Byzantine forts in the north-eastern Balkans.
 Hand-made Penkovka pottery is distinguished from Prague-Korchak types on the basis of its biconical profile and tendency for out-turned rims.
-The pottery and other findings are so similar to Kolochin culture that Michel Kazanski and other archaeologists consider a common origin from Kyiv culture.
+The pottery and other findings are so similar to the Kolochin culture that Michel Kazanski and other archaeologists consider a common origin from the Kyiv culture.
 Some consider that of the ancestors of the bearers of the Penkovka culture were population of the Chernyakhov culture, which should be described as a multi-ethnic culture dominated by the Goths.

 However, Florin Curta has argued that there can be no simple relationship between the type of ceramic vessel and the ethnicity of groups which consumed them.
 E. Teodor performed a detailed analysis of ceramic vessels in 6th century southeastern Europe, and discovered a complex picture which cannot be reduced to 2 or 3 broad 'archaeological cultures', as each microregion and even individual site shows idiosyncrasies in their ceramic profile and degree of connectivity to other regions of 'Slavic Europe'.